roadsidemultimedia/Docs/getting-started/upgrading-migration.md

 * Paste your custom CSS, functions, etc, that you copied earlier back into your site.
 * There are three ways to do this, for more information see our [How to Customize](http://docs.pagelines.com/customize/how-to-customize) doc.

+**Note:** You must disable the **PageLines Section** plugin, as this may cause issues with DMS such as section styles not loading etc.

 ## Upgrading From DMS Lite

 After your purchase of PageLines DMS has been completed, log in to your website's WordPress admin dashboard.